Skip to content

 • Return type: DiscreteVariable

-• Returns: the varible at the ith index
+• Returns: the variable at the ith index

 • Raises: pyagrum.NotFound – If i does not reference a variable in this multidimensional matrix.